danpeig/bookmarks2md/README.md

 # Browser bookmarks to markdown converter

-This free tool converts the bookmarks HTML file exported from browsers (Chrome, Firefox and others) to Markdown (md) format.
+This free tool converts exported bookmarks from web browsers to Markdown (md) format.

-It runs from a plain HTML file: no installation, no extensions, no command line, no permissions.
+It runs from a plain HTML file: no installation, no extensions, no python, no command line, no permissions.
 Use the same browser you used to create the backup.

+Currently it supports inputs in the HTML format.

+## Instructions
+1. From your browser, export bookmarks in the HTML format (menu "Manage bookmarks"->"Export")
+2. Open this tool -
+[online version here](https://www.danbp.org/bookmarks2md.html).3.
+Select the files (can be more than one).
+4. Click "Convert"
+5. Check the outputs.
+6. Copy to clipboard or export to MD.

 ## Online version
 If you don't want to download any file, there is an [online version here](https://www.danbp.org/bookmarks2md.html).